 PLEASE NOTE: If you don’t get a confirmation email within 24 hours, your application did not complete and you will need to reapply.
 This most often happens because of missing or incomplete payment.

-Applications for the 2023 PALS program are now available
+Applications for the 2024 PALS program are open!

 Note: Applying for an appointment does not guarantee your booking.
-Please mark EHS as a trusted sender and watch your email for more information to come regarding your application.
+Please mark EHS as a trusted sender and check your email for more information regarding your application.

 Why spay and neuter your pets?